DEFT: Differentiable Automatic Test Pattern Generation: Experiments

 \Cref{fig:result} reports the ATPG results of DEFT and the commercial tool for the NCU and MAC benchmarks.
 Across both benchmarks, DEFT consistently achieves higher test effectiveness.
 On NCU, it delivers \textbf{67.8-78.4\%} more detected faults in the low-pattern regime and maintains an average 21.1\% advantage.
 The margin plateaus because those final faults are exceptionally difficult and cannot be simultaneously excited and propagated by a single pattern.
-Finally, DEFT reaches full coverage with 96 patterns, 17.8\% less than the commercial tool (116 patterns).
+Finally, DEFT reaches full coverage with 96 patterns, 17.2\% less than the commercial tool (116 patterns).
 In contrast, DEFT without reparameterization (naive relaxation) initially performs comparably but fails on the final HTD faults.

 On MAC, DEFT surpasses the commercial tool by detecting 600 faults in just 3 patterns, compared to 582 faults in 10.
-DEFT sustains a \textbf{48.9\%} average more detected faults and ultimately finds over 800 faults, 40\% of which are missed by the commercial tool.
+DEFT detects \textbf{48.9\%} more faults on average and ultimately finds over 800 faults, 40\% of which are missed by the commercial tool.
 This performance contrasts sharply with naive relaxation, underscoring the efficacy of our reparameterization.